Jack Brown (cricketer): International career

 Brown played only three more Tests, all against the Australians – two in 1896 and one in 1899 – although many judges (not least Wisden) felt that he was unlucky not to be selected for the 1897/98 Ashes tour.
 He continued to bat productively for Yorkshire for several more seasons, but in 1904 he played just two matches, both in May, against Cambridge University and Leicestershire before a heart condition forced his retirement.

 Death

 Brown's health continued to worsen, and later that year he died in a medical home in Pimlico, London at the age of 35.
 Heavy smoking had contributed to asthma and heart problems.
 The cause of death was given as heart failure and "congestion of the brain".

-Confusion

-He is not to be confused with another John Thomas Brown, who played less frequently for Yorkshire over a similar time span.
-For clarity, subject of this article is often described as Brown, J. T. (Driffield), the other as Brown, J. T. (Darfield).